 Sun worshippers are urged to stop sunbathing, avoid the sun between 10 a.m. and 4 p.m. (when the sun's rays are most damaging), and use broad-spectrum sunscreens.
 And when you are on the beach, sit under an umbrella or some other shaded protection from the sun.

-Scammers Like Florida as Much as Retirees
+Scammers like Florida as much as retirees

 You can run but you can't hide from scammers.
 You can also retire, move to Florida, and you still can't hide from scammers.
-That's because the Sunshine State ranks No. 3 in the U.S. for fraud, with 1,123 reports per 100,000 residents in 2020, according to the Federal Trade Commission's Consumer Sentinel Network report.
+That's because the Sunshine State ranks No. 4 in the U.S. for fraud, with 1,446 reports per 100,000 residents in 2022, according to the Federal Trade Commission's Consumer Sentinel Network report.

 The best expert advice: Hang up or hit delete if a stranger calls or emails out of the blue asking you to verify information about your bank account, credit cards, Social Security benefits, Medicare coverage, tax returns and so on.
 It's a scam.